Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

 Note that contrary to the original Theorem~\ref{th:meander:counting}, where the setting is somewhat misleading, in the setting of Theorem~\ref{gth:meanders:fixed:stratum} we get more natural formula $\cM^+_\nu(N)=o\big(\cM^-_\nu(N)\big)$ as $N\to+\infty$.

 Up to now we performed the exact count.
-The Lemma below gives the term with dominating contribution to the asymptotic count when the bound $2N$ for the number of squares in the pillowcase cover tends to infinity.
+The Lemma below gives the term with dominating contribution to the asymptotic count when the bound $2N$ for the number of squares in the square-tiled surface tends to infinity.